 The Responsibilities of an Aircraft Dispatcher

 You may already know that you want to work in the airline industry, but which position is right for you?
 There are a number of jobs outside of actually flying the plane that still come with a significant amount of responsibility.
+If you are interested in a career as an aircraft dispatcher, knowing a little bit more about the job’s requirements is a good place to start.
 An aircraft dispatcher is one of the most important people in the process, as there must be one in charge of every flight.
 Here are some of the tasks you can expect to handle if you plan on pursuing this career:

 The most important thing that dispatchers do is to ensure that an airplane can safely get to where it is going.
 These individuals assess every aspect that can affect the safety of a flight, which could vary from plane to plane based on route, aircraft and other factors.
 For example, a dispatcher will review: